 Every couple of months I get an email or see a post on Facebook, etc. about someone wanting to work in the UK archaeology and who is not an EU citizen e.g. Americans, Canadians, Australians, etc. EU citizens don’t need a visa to work in the UK, so if you are an EU citizen you can skip this post and start to apply to jobs.
-At least for a few more years as Brexit may change that but not for a while.), e.g. Americans, Canadians, Australians, etc. Specifically they want to do more than just a field school experience.
-Currently, I am working in the UK and have some experience in this area.
-If you are interested and coming over to the UK as a Non-EU citizen here is a quick run down of what you need to know.
+At least for a few more years as Brexit may change that but not till at least 2019.

 Crushing Your Dreams

 Non-UK workers are not popular at all right now in the UK… Brexit was about immigration.
 It doesn’t matter if your family all came from England, Wales, Scotland, etc. a few generations ago.
 It does not matter that the UK and US have a “special relationship”.
 Heck, it is not even that easy for Canadians or Australians, who still have the Queen and are members of commonwealth, but more on that in a minute.

 The current government is hell bent are curbing immigrations and so have tighten the rules over the years.
 They has set an impossible goal of getting immigration under 100,000 per year.
 Why is it impossible?
 Because the official numbers include students who come over to study.
 They are not migrants but they are still considered as such in the official statistics and there are several 100,000 foreign students studying in the UK so it will continue to be an impossible goal.
 Which means to get any of the migration numbers down they need to squeeze out those that get work visas i.e. what you want.

 If you want to work in the UK and you don’t have UK or EU citizenship than you have to get a visa and that is tough.